-HST 121: Survey of United States History I (including an online section and multiple ARCHES sections)
+HST 121: Survey of United States History I (includes online sections and ARCHES sections)

-HST 122: Survey of United States History II (including multiple online sections)
+HST 122: Survey of United States History II (includes online sections)

 HST 230: History of Ireland

-HST 240: Environmental History of North America (including an honors section)
+HST 240: Environmental History of North America (includes an Honors section)